jet/falanx/example-sdk/example2/README.md

 ## Usage

-The proto file specified is used to generate a temporary `.fs` source file, automatically added to the project.
+The proto file specified is used to generate a temporary `.fs` source file in `obj` directory, automatically added to the project.

 ```
 dotnet build l1